Emma Watson Is Damned If She Does

-These criticisms aren’t necessarily incorrect but are framed incorrectly.
+These criticisms aren’t necessarily incorrect; they are framed incorrectly.
 The author is holding Swift to a moral standard not a feminist standard.
 This is exactly what keeps happening over and over.
 From Katy Perry to Madonna to Lena Dunham to Emma Watson.

-So here is the crux of the problem.
-If Emma Watson denies being a feminist she is criticised for not adhering to such a simple definition.
-But if she identifies as a feminist she is held to a crippling moral standard.
+So, here is the crux of the problem.
+If Emma Watson denies being a feminist, she is criticised for not adhering to such a simple definition.
+But if she openly identifies as a feminist, she is held to a crippling moral standard.

 Emma Watson is damned if she does and damned if she doesn’t.